MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-channel-hierarchy.md

 ms.dyn365.ops.version: Release 10.0.8

 ---
-# Configure channel to use a hierarchy
+# Configure a channel to use a hierarchy

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic describes how to create a new product in Microsoft Dynamics 365 Commerce.
+This topic describes how to configure a channel to use a channel navigation hierarchy in Microsoft Dynamics 365 Commerce.

 ## Overview

 A product is primarily defined by a product number, name, and description.
-However, other data is also required in order to describe a product or service:
+However, other data is also required in order to describe a product or service.

 ## Create a product

+To create a product, follow these steps.

 1. Go to **Navigation pane \> Modules \> Retail \> Channel setup \> Channel categories and product attributes**.
 1. Select the channel to configure.
-1. On the **Action pane**, select **Edit** to edit the channel.
+1. On the action pane, select **Edit**.
-1. Select **Category hierarchy** drop down and pick the appropriate channel navigation hierarchy.
+1. In the **Category hierarchy** drop-down list, select the appropriate channel navigation hierarchy.
-1. On the **Action pane**, welect the **Save** button to save.
+1. On the action pane, select **Save**.
-1. Add any **Attribute group** that will be added as global attributes to all nodes.
+1. Under **Attribute group**, add any attribute groups that will be global attributes for all nodes.

-Below image shows an example channel config.
+The following image shows an example channel configuration.

 ![Create a product](media/configure-channel-hierarchy-1.png)

 ## Set attribute metadata

 Setting the attribute metadata will allow configuration of attributes on each node.

+To set attribute metadata, follow these steps.

 1. On the **Action pane**, select **Set attribute metadata**.
 1. For each node select the **Channel product attribute**.